LiYao-sfu/EDFtest/README.md

 This package is still under development.
 EDF test for regression models and discrete discrete distributions will be available for the next minor release.

-If you encounter a clear bug, please create an issue on github.
-For questions and other discussion, please contact Li Yao by his email.
+If you encounter a clear bug, You could create an issue on github.
+For other questions, please contact Li Yao by <yaoliy@sfu.ca>.